Workshops and Programs

-The Office of Graduate Studies offers a Dissertation Lab (D-Lab) to help students progress through the challenging process of writing their dissertation.
-Over the course of two days, D-Lab furnishes an environment and support for focused and productive writing.
+The Office of Graduate Studies offers an Online Dissertation Lab (D-Lab) to help students progress through the challenging process of writing their dissertation.
+Over the course of two days, D-Lab furnishes support for focused and productive writing.
 The program provides participants with the structure and motivation to overcome typical roadblocks in the dissertation process.
 Our goal is to assist each participant in making significant progress towards completing their dissertation.
 88% of students who attended at least one Dissertation Lab have completed their degree.

 Is D-Lab Right for You?

 This program is designed for students who have completed their dissertation research and/or data collection and analysis.
-D-Lab provides participants with:
+The Online D-Lab provides participants with:

 - Focused time for writing

 - Advice for setting realistic goals, overcoming writing blocks, and time management

-- Activities and advice for limiting stress and staying motivated
+- Resources and advice for limiting stress and staying motivated

 - Networking and support from fellow dissertation writers

-Accepted participants must be prepared to write and agree to attend both days of the program.
+Accepted participants must be prepared to write and agree to attend both days of the online program.

 Only 20 students will be selected to participate in D-Lab.
-The Office of Graduate Studies will beging accepting online applications for the 2019 D-Lab in mid-April 2019.
-Students must submit the online application (with all required documents attached) prior to the May 15, 2019 deadline.
+The Office of Graduate Studies will begin accepting online applications for the 2020 Online D-Lab on April 20, 2020.
+Students must submit the online application (with all required documents attached) prior to the May 15, 2020 deadline.
 Required documents are as follows:

 - A brief statement describing your goals for the Dissertation Lab